Dirty War: Repeal of Pardon Laws and renewal of prosecutions

-In 2007, President Cristina Kirchner continued prosecution of military and security officers responsible for the "disappearances".

 On 14 December 2007, some 200 men who were at military service during the dictatorship demanded an audience with the governor of Tucumán Province, claiming they too were victims of the Junta as they had no choice and suffered hunger, abandonment, physical and psychological injuries, demanding a military pension.

 In February 2010, a German court issued an international arrest warrant for former dictator Jorge Videla in connection with the death of 20-year-old Rolf Stawowiok in Argentina.
 He was a German citizen born in Argentina while his father was doing development work there.
 Rolf Stawowiok disappeared on 21 February 1978.
-In earlier cases, France, Italy and Spain had requested extradition of the Navy captain Alfredo Astiz for war crimes related to his work with ESMA, but were never successful.
+In earlier cases, France, Italy and Spain had requested extradition of the Navy captain Alfredo Astiz for war crimes related to his work with ESMA but were never successful.

 In 1977, General Albano Harguindeguy, Interior Minister, admitted that 5,618 people disappeared in the form of PEN detenidos-desaparecidos were being held in detention camps throughout Argentina.
 According to a secret cable from DINA (Chilean secret police) in Buenos Aires, an estimate by the Argentine 601st Intelligence Battalion in mid-July 1978, which started counting victims in 1975, gave the figure of 22,000 persons – this document was first published by John Dinges in 2004.

 Participation of Catholic Church members

-On 15 April 2005, a human rights lawyer filed a criminal complaint against Cardinal Jorge Bergoglio (now Pope Francis), accusing him of conspiring with the junta in 1976 to kidnap two Jesuit priests.
+On 15 April 2005, a human rights lawyer filed a criminal complaint against Cardinal Jorge Bergoglio (Pope Francis), accusing him of conspiring with the junta in 1976 to kidnap two Jesuit priests.
 So far, no hard evidence has been presented linking the cardinal to this crime.
 It is known that the cardinal headed the Society of Jesus of Argentina in 1976 and had asked the two priests to leave their pastoral work following conflict within the Society over how to respond to the new military dictatorship, with some priests advocating a violent overthrow.
 The cardinal's spokesman flatly denied the allegations.